clone206/dsd2dxd/README.md

 Also influenced by/borrowed from [dsf2flac](https://github.com/hank/dsf2flac), [XLD](https://tmkk.undo.jp/xld/index_e.html), and [Airwindows](https://www.airwindows.com).

-DSF and DFF file data & metadata reading is done via a modified version of [dsdunpack](https://github.com/wishyoushine/dsdunpack).

 ## Contributing

 Contributions from experienced  developers welcome!
 Just keep the code clean and try to follow the formatting patterns already in place (e.g. space indentation, avoiding overly long lines of code.)
 I personally use vscode, which includes a formatter.
 Using the same formatter may save some headaches.